bomonike/bomonike.github.io/time-services.md

 1. Apple, Microsoft, and other major computer companies have their own NTP service, but <strong>ntp.org</strong> provides a consistent appproach across all technologies.
 1. Away from the internet, there are additional technologies to sync time.
 Many countries still operate <a href="#TimeRadio">radio stations that broadcast time codes</a> received by <strong>receivers</strong> in clocks so they adjust automatically for daylight savings.
 1. Since the 90's several governments have sent up <a href="#GPS">GPS (Global Positioning Satellites)</a> with accurate <a href="#Oscillator">oscillators</a> so receivers can sync more accurately than with radio signals.
 The two signals sent out by GPS satellites are similar to what historical <a href="#TwoSignals">Town crier and church bells</a>.
-1. Electronics that receive satellite and radio signals are low power and can be installed on small computers such as <strong>Raspberry Pi and ESP32 boards</strong>.
+1. Electronics that receive satellite and radio signals are low power and can be installed on <a href="#Raspberry">Raspberry Pi and ESP32 boards</a>, which servers can use as an alternative NTP source.
-1. On working servers, instead of relying purely on NTP, the <a href="#chrony">chrony</a> utility is installed to set time on each server.
-QUESTION: based on the three methods.
-1. To reduce drift when external time signals are delayed, servers can continue for a while longer by having chrony analyze the extent of drift, then <strong>compensate</strong> for that.
+1. To reduce drift when external time signals are delayed, servers can continue for a while longer by having <strong>chrony</strong> analyze the extent of drift versus GPS time, then <strong>compensate</strong> for that drift.
+1. Instead of relying purely on <a href="#NTP">NTP</a>, the <a href="#chrony">chrony</a> utility is installed to set time on each server.
-1. The bash scripts that <strong>install</strong> programs tha were AI generated based on  specification code and a context frame of organizational standards.
+1. The bash scripts that <strong>install</strong> programs are AI generated based on  specification code and a context frame of organizational standards.
+This is revolutionary transparency.

- <a href="#NTP">NTP (Network Time Protocol) sync websites, and

-1. Using the chrony package</a>, analyze <a href="#Drift">drift</a>.

-1. <strong>Compensate</strong> for
+1. This use if AI revolutionizes how sytems are created because changes to program code and configurations are not edited manually but by editing the specs - such as switching a time service from <strong>primary to secondary</strong> based on conditions.
+This enables systems to be completely recreated quickly.
 <br /><br />

 <hr />